idaholab/moose/modules/doc/content/help/inl/applications.md

 !row!
 !col small=12 medium=8 large=8
 [MARMOT Website](https://marmot-docs.hpcondemand.inl.gov/latest/)\\
 MARMOT is a mesoscale fuel performance code.
 As such, it can predict the evolution of the microstructure and material properties of fuels and claddings due to stress, temperature, and irradiation damage.
-MARMOT can, therefore, supply microstructure-based materials models to other code that works on engineering scale, which is larger than mesoscale, with an example being BISON.
+MARMOT can, therefore, supply microstructure-based materials models to other applications that work at a larger scale, such as BISON which works at an engineering scale.
 MARMOT solves equations involving solid mechanics and heat conduction using the finite element method.

 !col small=12 medium=4 large=4
-!media application_logos/Marmot.png style=width:100%;
+!media application_logos/marmot_description.png style=width:100%;
 !row-end!

 ## Pronghorn